-At the request of the FHWA and FTA, RMAP provided status update letters regarding the current state of the Title VI and Environmental Justice documents for both RMAP and the RMTD.
+Prior to the development and adoption of the 2015 RMAP Title VI and Environmental Justice document and at the request of the FHWA and FTA, RMAP provided status update letters regarding the current state of the Title VI and Environmental Justice documents for both RMAP and the RMTD.
 These letters described the current state of the Title VI and EJ analysis process, annual self-certification process, and status of each agencies compliance as a result of recent FTA Triennial reviews (RMTD) and joint FHWA/FTA Federal Certification reviews (RMAP).
 Both RMTD and RMAP were found to be in compliance with regulations pertaining to Title VI and EJ as there were no findings or corrective actions issued for either agency.
-Additionally, these letters outlined the process that would be undertaken to update documentation as a result of the release of new demographic data from the 2010 Decennial Census and information that would be made available from the completion of the most recent RMTD Comprehensive Transit Analysis (currently being finalized at the time of this UWP).
 Below is a listing of the updates that were submitted to both FHWA and FTA.